 A pretty morning drive through the Santa Monica mountains is probably a good story to close with.
-My driver A was that group of reluctant Uber driver that the company has driven (no pun intended), somewhat unwillingly, into this new era of transportation.
+My driver A was that group of reluctant Uber driver that the company has driven (no pun intended), somewhat unwillingly, into a new era.

 A had a successful limo company.
 But he couldn’t compete with Uber.
 So if you can’t beat them, join them, right?
 Although it was obvious that this drained all enthusiasm out of A for his work.
 He was a business owner and now he is a driver.
 He seemed tired and resigned to this change in circumstances.

-And this is where I came back feeling that Uber may be missing a trick in building a brand with more soul and less controversy.
+And this is where I came back feeling that Uber may be missing a trick.
+That maybe they could be a brand with more soul and less controversy.